dragons-labs/FactoryAutomationGame/Manual/Pages/programming/posix_filesystem/guide_en.md

 A symbolic link functions similarly to a hard link, providing access to the same data through two different paths.

 For symbolic link objects, the `ls` command will show the file type as `l`, and the reported size will reflect the length of the stored path — this is the amount of data the symbolic link contains.
-The disk usage (reported by `du`) for a symbolic link will be zero since the link does not occupy separate disk space; it only increases the size of the directory structure.
+The disk usage (reported by `du`) for a symbolic link will most often be zero, because the link itself (if it is short enough) does not take up any separate space on the disk - it is saved directly in the file system structure (usually directly in the i-node).

 It’s important to note that symbolic links are not as similar to the object they point to as hard links are.
 Deleting the file a symbolic link points to or even changing the file’s location or name will result in the symbolic link becoming a broken link, and access to the data through the link will be lost.
 If the file the link points to is completely removed, meaning there are no files or hard links to it, the data will be deleted regardless of whether there were symbolic links pointing to it.